Data Science Techniques and Applications

 This module has been designed for a minimal overlapping with the Machine Learning/Applied Machine Learning modules, which are available as electives to MSc Data Science students.

 On successful completion of this module a student will be expected to be able to:

 - understand Data Science as 9 Computational and modelling problems;

 - deploy techniques for quantitative data analysis, such as spectral analysis, matrix decomposition and support vector machines;

 - use Python to apply the techniques learned on the module;

 - validate and evaluate data analysis results, and

 - demonstrate satisfactory knowledge of network models.

-- from data to graphs, and their relevant properties;
+- from data to networks (graphs), and their relevant properties;

-The ability to program in Python, SQL and a basic knowledge of statistics (such as obtained by having taken the module Programming with Data or as approved by the module leader).
-This module is designed for a minimal overlapping with the Machine Learning module.
+The ability to program in Python, SQL and a basic knowledge of statistics normally obtained by taking the PoP I, PwD and DAR modules or as approved by the module leader.

 Coursework assignments (20%) and a 2 hour exam (80%).